Gas & Charcoal Grilling

-Follow the manufacturer's instructions when connecting or disconnecting LP gas containers and when checking for gas leaks.
+- Always follow the instructions provided by the grill manufacturer when connecting or disconnecting gas containers and checking for leaks.

-Never use a grill inside an enclosure or under a surface that can catch fire (house, tent, boat, camper, garage and breezeway).
-Use the grill at least 10 feet away from any enclosure.
+- Never use a grill indoors or under anything that can catch fire, like a house, tent, boat, camper, garage, or breezeway.
+Keep it at least 10 feet away from any enclosed space.

-Keep all children and pets away from the grill.
+- Keep children and pets away from the grill to avoid accidents.

-Always shut off the valve on the propane tank when not in use.
+- Always shut off the valve on the propane tank when you're done.

-Do not store the grill indoors with freshly used coals.
+- After grilling, don't store the grill indoors with recently used coals.